shivamd20/docs/guides/react-native-guide.rst

     ]

 3. You can make numerous such queries, exploit relationships, manage permissions and a lot more complicated stuff.
 Go to API Explorer on your console, and search for a query you wish to make.
 It will generate the entire request body for you.
 Also, read more about managing data  at `here <https://docs.hasura.io/0.15/manual/data/index.html>`_.

+4. Your react native app with Hasura back-end is ready.
+Modify as you like.
+Happy hacking.

 Custom API Endpoints
 ^^^^^^^^^^^^^^^^^^^^